We have posted the instructions for all assignments in the current sprint.Read More ›

 Students interested in the programming aspects of game development may take either the CS or the INFO listing of this course.
 Artists and designers must take the INFO listing.

-This course satisfies the technical writing requirement in the School of Engineering via the companion course ENGRC 3152.
-All students are required to enroll in this course, regardless of their college.
+This course satisfies the Engineering communication requirement in the School of Engineering via the companion courses ENGRC 4152 and ENGRC 5152 All students are required to enroll in the appropriate ENGRC course, regardless of their college.

 You should expect and demand to be treated by your classmates and the course staff with respect.
 You belong here, and we are here to help you learn and enjoy this course.
 If any incident occurs that challenges this commitment to a supportive and inclusive environment, please let the instructors know so that the issue can be addressed.
 We are personally committed to this, and subscribe to the Computer Science Department’s Values of Inclusion.